What is an implantable cardioverter-defibrillator?

 How is an ICD implanted?

 The ICD is usually implanted during a minor surgical procedure.
 The pulse generator may be implanted either under your collarbone on the left or right side of your chest, or in your abdomen (stomach area).
-In any of these places, the generator can be put in a "pocket" the doctor makes under your skin or, sometimes, in a muscle.
+In any of these places, the generator may be put in a "pocket" the doctor makes under your skin or, sometimes, in a muscle.
 One end of the lead wire is put into a vein that goes to your heart.
 The wire is moved through the vein until it reaches the heart.
 The other end of the wire is attached to the pulse generator.

 Once it is implanted, the ICD is programmed and tested by the doctor to treat your specific heart rhythm problem.
 This usually requires a short hospital stay.
 The generator battery should be tested during your regular check-ups and can last up to seven years.
 It can be replaced in outpatient surgery.